Easy Chewy Brown Butter Chocolate Chip Cookies

 Preparation Steps

-• Brown the butter: Melt the butter in a light-colored saucepan over medium heat, stirring, until the milk solids turn golden and smell nutty.
-Immediately scrape it into a heatproof bowl and let it cool for 10–15 minutes.
+• Brown the butter: Melt the butter in a light-colored saucepan over medium heat.
+Cook, stirring often, until the milk solids turn deep golden and smell nutty, 4–6 minutes.
+Immediately scrape everything (including the browned bits) into a large mixing bowl to cool for 5 minutes.

-• Let cookies rest on the pan for 2–3 minutes, then move to a rack to cool.
-Finish with a pinch of flaky sea salt while warm, if you like.
+• Cool the cookies on the pan for 5 minutes, then transfer to a rack to finish cooling.
+If you love a salty finish, sprinkle a tiny pinch of flaky sea salt on the hot cookies (optional).

 Notes

-This recipe is an original creation inspired by this title Easy Chewy Brown Butter Chocolate Chip Cookies flavors.
+This recipe is an original creation inspired by classic Easy Chewy Brown Butter Chocolate Chip Cookies flavors.
+All ingredient ratios and instructions are independently developed.

 💬